Uniswap/docs/docs/V3/concepts/oracle.md

 The number of instances of historical price data begins at `1`, and may be lengthened by any party willing to pay the transaction fees, with a maximum potential of `65535` instances of price data, roughly correlating to 9 days of price history given a 13 second block time.

-Storing price history directly in the pair contract substantially reduces the potential for logic errors on the part of the calling contract, and reduces integration costs by eliminating the need for storage in the integrating contract.
+Storing price history directly in the pool contract substantially reduces the potential for logic errors on the part of the calling contract, and reduces integration costs by eliminating the need for storage in the integrating contract.
 Additionally, the v3 oracle observation array's considerable length makes oracle price manipulation significantly more difficult, as the calling contract may cheaply construct a TWAP over the full duration of the oracle array length.

 ## Observations